natgray/Chew/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the game.

 ## License